-Preparing salted caramel sauce was my long time wish.
+Preparing Salted Caramel Sauce was my long time wish.
 Finally I got a reason to prepare it.
-I was planning to bake cinnamon rolls Eggless Cinnamon Rolls and was not sure whether I would like such sweet rolls.
+I was planning to bake Eggless Cinnamon Rolls and was not sure whether I would like such sweet rolls.
 So to balance the sweet filling of cinnamon rolls I decided to drizzle buns with salted caramel sauce.
-I started searching for the recipe of caramel sauce and finally decided to try from Sallysbakingaddiction.com as her recipe didn’t require any candy thermometer.
-Till now I have not purchased any cooking thermometer so this recipe suited me very well.
+I started searching for the recipe of caramel sauce and finally decided to try from Sallys Baking Addiction – Addictive Recipes from a Self-Taught Baker as her recipe didn’t require any candy thermometer.
+Till now I have not purchased any cooking thermometer so her recipe of salted caramel sauce suited me very well.

 After preparing and tasting the sauce I found it to be very salty.
 I guess my taste buds are different from the rest of the world.
 So I made another batch and instead of using salted butter I used unsalted butter.
 It tasted great!!
 Now I was completely satisfied with the result.
 It went so well with cinnamon rolls!!

-If you have never made salted caramel sauce before, you should definitely try this.
+If you have never made salted caramel sauce before, you should definitely try this recipe.
 It’s just a four ingredients magic and Sally has made it so easy to prepare.
 You will just keep on licking from the bottle whole day!!

 You can follow the recipe given by Sally or can follow my version, depending on your choice of taste..